John David Clifford

 R-v- Darren Scott - Central Criminal Court

-Attempted Murder.
-Instructed to Prosecute.
-The Defendant befriended the victim on the gay dating app 'Grindr' and stayed at his Mayfair address during which time he told friends that the victim's flat was his own and helped himself to use of the victim's credit cards.
+Instructed to Prosecute case in which the Defendant befriended the victim on the gay dating app 'Grindr' and stayed at his Mayfair address during which time he told friends that the victim's flat was his own and helped himself to use of the victim's credit cards.
 After two weeks during the course of which both had a sexual relationship, the Defendant stabbed the victim as he lay in bed twenty two times, causing life changing injuries.

 The case involved the use of blood splatter forensic analysis, complex mobile and cell site analysis.

 The Defendant was convicted and sentenced to 17 years imprisonment.

 R –v- Brand & Nicols – Snaresbrook Crown Court